Table of Content

 Two-Weapon Fighting

-When you take the Attack action and attack with a Light weapon in one hand (main-hand) the first time each turn, you can also attack with a Light weapon in the other hand (off-hand) as part of the same Attack action.
+Once on your turn, when you take the Attack action and attack with a Light weapon in one hand (referred to as your main-hand), you can also attack with a Light weapon you are wielding in your other hand (referred to as your off-hand) as part of the same Attack action.
 You don’t add your attack modifier to the damage of your off-hand weapon unless that modifier is negative.
 If either weapon has the Thrown property, you can throw the weapon, instead of making a melee attack with it.
+Each turn, you main-hand is defined as the weapon u use to make the first attack with.
+The other is automatically considered your off-hand (for that turn).

 Unarmed Strike